opendistro-for-elasticsearch/sample-code/jwt-tokens/README.md

 # JWT Tokens, sample code and config

-This folder contains the sample code for the blog post titled Use JWTs to authenticate Open Distro for Elasticsearch and Kibana.
+This folder contains the sample code for the blog post titled Use Java web Tokens to authenticate in Open Distro for Elasticsearch and Kibana.

 The top level files include the config files and docker-compose file to bring up an Elasticsearch cluster with a single node and a container with Kibana.